-The public interest, welfare, and safety requires that buildings and uses erected after the effective date of these land development regulations shall be accessible to the physically disabled and handicapped.
+Public interest, welfare, and safety require buildings and uses erected after the effective date of these land development regulations shall be accessible to the physically disabled and handicapped.

 - 4.2.2.1 Application.
-The requirements of Section 4.2 shall apply to all levels and areas of buildings and uses, and to all types of uses, with the exceptions that one (1) family and two (2) family (duplex) dwellings are exempted from these requirements. - 4.2.2.2 Requirements for access to buildings and uses. - 1.
+The requirements of Section 4.2 shall apply to all levels and areas of buildings and uses, and to all types of uses with the exception that one (1) family and two (2) family (duplex) dwellings are exempt from these requirements. - 4.2.2.2 Requirements for Access to Buildings and Uses. - 1.
 Accessibility to buildings and uses shall be provided from rights-of-way and parking areas by means of a pathway leading to at least one (1) entrance generally used by the public.
-Such pathway shall have been cleared of all obstructions related to construction activity, prior to the opening of the building to the general public.
+Such pathway shall be cleared of obstructions related to construction activity prior to the opening of the building to the general public.
 Where curbs exist along such pathway, as between a parking lot surface and a sidewalk surface, inclined curb approaches or curb cuts having a gradient of not more than one (1) foot in twelve (12) feet and a width of not less than four (4) feet shall be provided for access by wheelchairs. - 2.
-Except as otherwise specified herein, required off-street parking areas shall have off-street parking space reserved for the physically handicapped.
-(See Section 4.2.17.5, Off-street Parking: Handicapped Parking Spaces, for the number, dimensions, and other requirements for handicapped parking spaces).
+Unless otherwise specified herein, required off-street parking areas shall have off-street parking space reserved for the physically handicapped.
+(See Section 4.2.15.5, Off-street Parking: Handicapped Parking Spaces, for the number, dimensions, and other requirements for handicapped parking spaces).